 - In order for a Docebo user to join a webinar as an instructor in Microsoft Teams, the account must be paired to an individual account in Azure.
 The Instructor of the session will be defined by the Azure-based Microsoft Teams account and the Microsoft Teams account created in Docebo will be used to launch the session.
 This does not apply to users wishing to join a webinar as a learner.

 - The integration is only available for Microsoft Teams SaaS and does not support on-premise deployments.

 - Only the account that is paired with the Docebo - Microsoft Teams integration can be the organizer of an event.

-- Breakout rooms are not supported by the integration.
+- Breakout rooms can be used within the Microsoft Teams application.
+They are not supported by the integration when used in Webview.

 - Presenter rights are assigned by the instructor who starts the meeting.